 Assisted Living Lifestyle

 Assisted living communities foster a vibrant, social atmosphere.
 Residents typically have private apartments or rooms, allowing for personal space and freedom.
 Activities often include group outings, exercise classes, cultural events, and hobby groups.
-The focus is on maintaining an active, engaged lifestyle with readily available support.

 Residents retain control over many daily decisions, such as meal times, activity participation, and social interactions.
 This emphasis on autonomy contributes to a higher sense of personal well-being.
 The community atmosphere encourages new friendships and continued personal interests.